compserv/hknweb/README-CONDA.md

 Follow the `Regular Installation` instructions alongside the below instructions
 ## Unix (Windows WSL, Linux, MacOS)
 1. There are no options given during installation.
 Follow and complete it all normally.
+2. Disable automatic `base` environment activation with `conda config --set auto_activate_base false`.
+You can activate the base environment if you so choose manually anytime using `conda activate`.
-2. Open a terminal and it will show `(base)`.
+    * If next time you open a terminal and it will show `(base)`.
 That is the conda base environment.
-Disable automatic `base` environment activation with `conda config --set auto_activate_base false`.
-You can activate the base environment if you so choose manually anytime using `conda activate`.
+This step disables that from starting (and is recommended).
 3. Open a fresh new terminal and type `conda`.
 If "help" stuff pops up, that means `conda` is ready for you.
 ## Windows
 The official terminal standard chosen for `hknweb` is `Git Bash`, so all instructions follow that.
 We officially won't write instructions for other terminals.